 Bandages and masks

-Smart bandages with continuous evaluation of temperature and pH sensors have been previously reported to monitor healing of chronic wounds.34 This sensor was integrated within a closed‐loop system that released drugs (via a thermally responsive drug carrier incorporated into a hydrogel patch) into the wound when signs of inflammation or infection were detected in real time.
+Smart bandages with continuous evaluation of temperature and pH sensors have been previously tested to monitor healing of chronic wounds.34 This sensor was successfully integrated within a closed‐loop system that released drugs (via a thermally responsive drug carrier incorporated into a hydrogel patch) into the wound when signs of inflammation or infection were detected in real time.
 Similar materials may be used in the context of AD in assessing and managing severe AD with superimposed infection.
-3D mask devices, made of soft silicone, have also been developed to monitor skin moisture levels on the face in real time and provide recommendations for skin care.35 Due to the importance of TEWL in determining AD severity, ability to monitor moisture may be utilised in AD.
+3D mask devices, made of soft silicone, have also been developed to monitor skin moisture levels on the face in real time and provide recommendations for skin care.35 Due to the importance of skin barrier hydration status in determining AD severity, ability to monitor moisture may be utilised in AD.

 Biosensors applied directly or adherent to the epidermis

 To obtain fixed proximity of wearable sensors to the skin, it is necessary to use adherent sensors such as patches or adherent fabrics.
 In an attempt to develop an objective measurement of AD severity, epidermal probes such as the Tewameter TM210 and Corneometer CM82536 have been used to record transepidermal water loss as a measurement of skin barrier function and capacitance of the surface of the skin as a measurement of stratum corneum hydration.
-The Objective Severity Assessment of Atopic Dermatitis (OSAAD) score36 developed using obtained data correlated with the SCORAD index used in clinical practice.
-Although this approach was not directly wearable, engineering approaches to minimise TEWL and capacitance metres as applied skin sensors is underway.
+Using such non-invasive approaches to measure barrier function, the Objective Severity Assessment of Atopic Dermatitis (OSAAD) score36 has been developed and shown to correlate with the SCORAD index used in clinical practice.
+Although this approach was not directly wearable, engineering approaches to minimise the TEWL and capacitance measurements as applied skin sensors is underway.

 A soft, battery‐free, reusable skin hydration sensor adherable to the body surface, which wirelessly transmitted the information to a compatible smartphone37 was used in pilot studies in AD, psoriasis, urticaria and rosacea.
 The skin hydration sensor allowed the detection and mapping of skin disease, discerning AD lesions (p = 0.0034) and psoriasis lesions (p = 0.0156) and detecting trends in dermal diseases like urticaria and rosacea following treatment.
 A similar patch‐like sensor was developed by Shi et al.38 to measure exposure to UV radiation in order to try to prevent the long‐ and short‐term cutaneous complications of excess UV light.
 The ultra‐thin breathable sensor accurately quantified solar radiation and contained dyes that changed colour when the threshold of exposure was reached.
 A conforming pressure sensor made from ultra‐thin piezoelectric and semiconductor materials on elastomer substrates facilitates high‐sensitivity measurements of changes in skin turgor, and when applied to multiple sites (neck and arm) was shown to be able to measure blood pressure.39 Assessment of skin moisture and skin turgor may be used in the treatment of AD.
 In addition, measurement of sweat composition in wireless patches as a ‘lab on a chip’ approach are under development.40,41 Patches have also been developed to measure movement (and therefore scratching) which can be linked wirelessly to a recording device and because of this are more suitable for long‐term measurements and also for children.11

-Sensors inserted beyond the epidermis
+Sensors inserted into the epidermis or dermis

 Transdermal sensors